 Can an LLC Own Another LLC: Everything You Need to Know

-Business consultants will usually advise an entrepreneur to set up an LLC, and for each business he wants to operate, set up subsidiary LLCs.
-However, while most states allow one-member LLCs, it is not advisable to have only a single member since most LLCs are setup to function like a partnership.
+Business consultants will usually advise an entrepreneur to set up an LLC and create subsidiary LLCs for each business he or she wants to operate.
+However, while most states allow one-member LLCs, it is not advisable to have only a single member since most LLCs are set up to function like a partnership.

-Owners of an LLC are also referred to as members, and the LLC is owned by each member.
-There are not many limitations on who can be a member; therefore, members can be other businesses, individuals, or other LLCs.
+Owners of an LLC are also referred to as members.
+Few limitations exist on who can be a member; members can be other businesses, individuals, or other LLCs.

-If an LLC member has multiple businesses, it is often advised for him or her to form a master LLC and then break out into subsidiaries to minimize the risk if one of the businesses is not doing well.
+If an LLC member owns multiple businesses, it is often advised that he or she to form a master LLC and then break up these businesses into subsidiaries to minimize the risk if one of them is not doing well.
 For example, if one of the LLCs is losing value, this will not affect any of the other member's businesses because they are separate LLCs.

 Disadvantages of Master and Subsidiary LLCs

-Having more than one LLC will be more time-consuming than only having to manage one.
+Although owning multiple LLC's can help protect your assets, having more than one business is more time-consuming than managing one.
 The maintenance and upkeep of owning multiple businesses will be a heavier burden the more there are.
+For example:

-- Someone wishing to form an LLC has to spend a lot of time researching and preparing.
+- Someone who wants to form an LLC has to spend a lot of time researching and preparing.

 - Articles of Organization must be created and filed with the Secretary of State, as well as an Operating Agreement.